Mercedes-AMG's Project One has landed, and its F1 powertrain has over 1,000 HP

 Behold the Mercedes-AMG Project One, a road car equipped with the championship-winning powertrain of the current-era Mercedes AMG Petronas Formula 1 racecars.

-Unveiled Monday ahead of a world debut during tomorrow’s opening day of the 2017 Frankfurt auto show, the Project One is officially a concept but hints strongly at the world-beating hypercar AMG will unleash in 2018.
+Unveiled Monday ahead of a world debut during Tuesday's opening day of the 2017 Frankfurt auto show, the Project One is officially a concept but hints strongly at the world-beating hypercar AMG will unleash in 2018.

 This isn’t a car fitted with an F1-derived powertrain like the 1990s-era Ferrari F50.
 No, no. The Project One’s powertrain is virtually identical to the one driven by Lewis Hamilton and Nico Rosberg to F1 World Championship titles—but made even more potent!